doxout/simple-router/README.md

-# promised router
+# simple router

 Simple-router is a middleware-compatible router with promises support.

 ```js
 var app = simpleRouter();